 ii.
 1 contest director @ $200.00 if the show is guard and percussion/winds, $300 if only guard

 b.
 Percussion Payment scale:

 ii.
 1 contest director @ $200.00

-c.
-Judges driving to and from the show in their own private vehicle will be compensated $.40/mile.
+d.
+Judges and contest staff driving to and from the show in their own private vehicle will be compensated $.50/mile paid by the circuit.

 13. It is the sole responsibility of the contest host to provide transportation to and from the airport, contest site, and hotel, for any judges that are flying into the closest airport.

 14. Each adjudicator must have their own hotel room, unless two judges request the stay in a room together.
 Hotels must be of good quality, clean, and located within a safe, quiet area.
 Holiday Inn or similar national chains are good examples.